qball1809/App-Store/About.md

 WebTools is a plug-in, that contains a few tool modules, that will assist you in running a [Plex Media Server](https://www.plex.tv/)

+Each time you launch WebTools and login, WebTools will check for an update.
+If the check fails, you will see an error message.
+If the check succeeds, you will be alerted to the update.

 Tool Modules currently available are:

 ## Manage Subs (Subtitles)